 Kansas City is Proton Therapy’s Newest Home

-The Proton Therapy Center at The University of Kansas Cancer Center, 1 of 71 National Cancer Institute-designated cancer centers in the nation, is the only one of its kind in Kansas, Kansas City and the surrounding region.
+The Proton Therapy Center at The University of Kansas Cancer Center, 1 of 53 National Cancer Institute-designated comprehensive cancer centers in the nation, is the only one of its kind in Kansas, Kansas City and the surrounding region.
 There are no other proton therapy centers in Kansas or the surrounding states of Iowa, Nebraska, Colorado and Arkansas.
 Now, your cancer patients and their families no longer need to leave Kansas City to receive this advanced form of targeted radiation treatment.

 The cancer center has assembled a powerhouse team of proton experts from around the country to ensure your patients receive top-of-the-line care.
 The team includes nationally and internationally renowned radiation oncologists, medical physicists and dosimetrists.
 Together, these specialists will create a treatment plan comprising the exact dose, beam angles and patient positioning required to deliver the proton dose to the tumor.

 While receiving cancer treatments, your patients are our patients, too.
 The University of Kansas Cancer Center’s disease-dedicated cancer specialists work closely with you and your patients to develop a comprehensive treatment plan tailored to meet their individual needs, because we understand that no 2 people experience cancer the same.